 • develop your knowledge on organizational behavior through frameworks and models related to behavior, attitudes and performance of individuals and groups in organizations

-• build your ability to describe, analyze and evaluate I) organizational culture and II) organizational structure through case study assignments
+• build your ability to describe, analyze and evaluate I) organizational culture and outcomes and II) organizational structure and design, processes of change and development, through case study assignments

 • equip you with knowledge on managing your work and yourself in organizational situations during your internship